aswathyseb/workflows/snakemake/README.md

 The main workflow is in `variants.smk` file.
 This workflow includes other workflows such as `bwa.smk` and `bcftools.smk`.

-bwa.smk : Alignment workflow for both single-end and paired-end reads using bwa-mem program bcftools.smk : Variant calling workflow using bcftools. variant.smk : Master variant calling workflow that combines bwa.smk and bcftools.smk
+bwa.smk : Alignment workflow for both single-end and paired-end reads using bwa-mem program.

+bcftools.smk : Variant calling workflow using bcftools.

+variant.smk : Master variant calling workflow that combines bwa.smk and bcftools.smk